isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 #### 23. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from China to Singapore?

 The traveller is required to produce the following documents for pre-boarding checks:

-: a.
-A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter);
+1. A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter);
-: b.
-A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore);
+2. A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore);
-: c.
-A valid certificate of negative result for a COVID-19 PCR test taken within 48 hours before departure for Singapore (the certificate must be from the medical institutions designated by the relevant provincial/municipal government in China); and
+3. A valid certificate of negative result for a COVID-19 PCR test taken within 48 hours before departure for Singapore (the certificate must be from the medical institutions designated by the relevant provincial/municipal government in China); and
-: d.
-A return air ticket or proof of other transportation arrangements to depart Singapore.
+4. A return air ticket or proof of other transportation arrangements to depart Singapore.

 Otherwise, the traveller may be refused boarding.